stellar/soroban-quest/quests/4-cross-contract/README.md

 ### Using a Contract Client

 Once `contract_a` has been imported into `contract_b`, utilizing a cross-contract call is quite simple.
-The process looks like this:
+The process unfolds like this:

 - `contract_b` creates a client it will use to invoke functions in `contract_a`
 - `contract_b` makes its invocations using that client, and supplying any